-Jitendra, one of the contributor of Sysprobs requested this guide with his home testing environment scenario and a nice lab setup picture.
-This small guide shows how to configure a virtual machine in VMware to act as a LAN router between two networks.
-This will be very helpful for learning purpose with real world scenario and even in production environment to connect two separate networks.
+Jitendra, one of the readers of Sysprobs requested the below information with his home testing/lab environment scenario.
+Also, he sent his lab setup diagram.
+This small guide shows how to configure and use a virtual machine in VMware to act as a LAN router between two networks.
+This will be very helpful for learning purpose with a real-world scenario and even in a production environment to connect two separate networks.
 Instead of using a physical router or routing appliance, we will be using the Windows server service to connect two networks.

-Here is the picture describing the current lab setup by Jitendra.
-Even though one network switch has been used here, but there are two networks available.
+Here is the picture describing the current lab setup of Jitendra.
+Even though one network switch is placed in the setup, but you can notice two networks in this setup.

-Our target is to make communication (let’s say ping and response) between these two network nodes by using VMware virtual machine as a router between these two networks.
+Our target is to make communication (let’s say ping and reply) between these two networks by using VMware virtual machine as a router between these networks.

-Note – By adding other network IP address range as second IP in each network adapter will help to make network communication when all devices connected to same network switch.
-But, that will not be in real world practical environment and you may face issues while configuring domains, sites and DNS.
+Note – By adding another network IP address range as the secondary IP in each network adapter will help to make network communication when all devices connected to the same network switch.
+But, that will not be in a real-world practical environment and you may face issues while configuring domains, sites and DNS.

 I have two physical computers.